- Solicitors For Business

 - News & Events

-If you have been discriminated against in the workplace and the victimisation was due to your race or nationality, you may be able to make a claim; and JMW can help.
+If you have experienced racial or nationality discrimination in the workplace, you may be able to make a claim; and JMW can help.
 We are employment law and discrimination experts and our experience is great and varied, and includes cases in various sectors, involving firms of all sizes.

-To talk to us about discrimination and for legal advice on taking the right steps to resolve the situation contact us on 0345 872 6666 or use our online enquiry form and someone will get back to you as soon as possible.
+To talk to us about the racism or racial discrimination you have experienced and get legal advice on taking the right steps to resolve the situation, contact us on 0345 872 6666 or use our online enquiry form and someone will get back to you as soon as possible.

 Under the Equality Act 2010, it is illegal for anyone to be discriminated against in the workplace due to their race or nationality.
 Discrimination of this sort can take many forms, from the use of racist language by managers to the setting of rules that put those of a certain nationality at a distinct disadvantage compared to their colleagues.

 Race discrimination covers discrimination on the grounds of: